-Toddlers can be described in many ways, but patience and attention span are not usually words included in that description.
+Toddlers can be described in many ways, but patience and attention span are not usually included in that description.
 Patience and attention span are important ingredients in having the ability to persevere.
 Persistence is sometimes an innate quality in young children, but sometimes it needs to be taught or reinforced.
-You may be a parent of a toddler who is already very persistent and maybe you even see this as a characteristic you are not interested in encouraging, but if channeled appropriately, it can serve your child well in the future.
+You may be a parent of a toddler who is already very persistent, and maybe you even see this as a characteristic you are not interested in encouraging.
+Still, if channeled appropriately, it can serve your child well in the future.

 If your toddler is so persistent that she wears you down when she wants something, spends hours getting her Lego castle just right, or relentlessly picks at her brother until he is in tears, she may just need some redirection of her persistent nature.
 You may also have a toddler who quickly gives in to frustration, rarely completes a task, and gives up as soon as something does not go exactly his way.
 Either way, your toddler’s ability to persevere probably has a lot to do with his temperament, but there are some parenting strategies to support and teach persistence.

 Many successful people value their innate persistence as the reason why they are accomplished and successful in the first place.
 That attitude of “never giving up” is usually an important part of accomplishing ones’ goals.
 So, how can you teach persistence to your toddler in a manner that will set them up for success?
 Here’s how.

 If a challenge is just too great, your toddler may be more apt to throw in the towel.
 Try to set up the activity so that your child can achieve success.
 For example, maybe you are trying to teach your toddler to put on his own pants, and after two tries of getting his legs in the correct holes, he gives up and throws his pants down in a fury.
 There is a strategy that we use a lot in occupational therapy called “backward chaining.”